 Dehydration Hair Loss Links

 It's also possible that dehydration and hair loss are linked.
 Water makes up one-quarter of each hair strand on your head.
 And your hair follicles need an adequate amount of water to thrive and encourage new hair growth.
 A healthy water intake helps vital vitamins reach the hair root, ensuring the entire strand stays hydrated from the inside out.
 H2O is the primary energy source for the hair cells that help generate healthy hair and new hair growth.

 Your hair's health also benefits from water because it helps clear the body from unwanted pollutants, which can trigger hair loss.
 If you don't drink water regularly, you may develop split ends and dry, lifeless locks.

 The three products in the kit feature completely vegan ingredients that won't dry already dehydrated hair out more.
-The bestselling GRO Hair Serum helps strengthen strands, while GRO Dry Shampoo freshens up the locks with a scalp balancing formula that stimulates hair follicles.
-Additionally, GRO Hair Foam provides instant volume.
+The bestselling GRO Hair Serum helps strengthen strands, while GRO Biotin Gummies gives you a boost of hair-healthy nutrients.

 Though the studies surrounding hair fall and dehydration are few and far between, Giantzides suggests, "Because a large percentage of our bodies (including our hair) is made up of water, if we starve the hair of water for a prolonged period of time, the results would be that the hair becomes thinner, more brittle, more prone to breaking and can fall out easier."